Cripple Creek, Colorado: Discovery of ore and gold rush

+1899

 On March 23, 1899, Teller County was created from portions of El Paso and Fremont counties with Cripple Creek as the county seat.
 By 1900, the Cripple Creek mining district was home to 500 mines.
 By 1910, it had produced 22.4 million ounces of gold.
 Between 1894 and 1902, around 50,000 people lived in the mining district with 35,000 in the town of Cripple Creek alone making it the fourth most populous town in Colorado at the time.
 The seven adjoining boom towns includes Victor, Gillette, Alban, Independence, Goldfield, Elton, and Cameron—all of which were connected by rail.
 During the boom, there were 150 saloons, 49 grocery stores, 25 restaurants, four department stores, 12 casinos, 34 churches, a business college, a county school district with 19 schools and 118 teachers educating almost 4,000 students, 90 doctors, 40 stockbrokers, 15 newspapers, 9 assay offices, 10 barber shops, 72 lawyers, 20 houses of ill-repute, over 300 prostitutes, 26 one room cribs, and several opium dens.
 Prostitution flourished until the 1920s and was taxed at a rate of $6 a month per prostitute and $16 a month per madame.
 Pearl De Vere, a famous madame who owned The Old Homestead, a high class brothel that serviced wealthy mine owners and entrepreneurs of the area, was known to have charged clients in the upwards of $250 a night.
 Over 8,000 miners worked in the district making $3 per day.
 Most miners and foremen supplemented their incomes by as much as 1/3 through high grading.
 It was estimated that an average of $1–2 million dollars per year were stolen from the early mines through high grading.

+Labor strife

 While $3 a day was typical for a miner, some miners had to work 8 hours a day while others had to work 9 or 10 hours.
 The average miners paid $1.75 per week for an unfurnished house or $2.50 per week to boarding houses that included a room, bath, and meals.
 During the 1890s, many of the miners in the Cripple Creek area joined a miners' union, the Western Federation of Miners (WFM).
 A significant strike took place in 1894, marking one of the few times in history that a sitting governor called out the national guard to protect miners from anti-union violence by forces under the control of the mine owners.
 By 1903, the allegiance of the state government had shifted, and Governor James Peabody sent the Colorado National Guard into Cripple Creek with the goal of destroying union power in the gold camps.
 The WFM strike of 1903 and the governor's response precipitated the Colorado Labor Wars, a struggle that took many lives.

 The 1904 silent film short, Tracked by Bloodhounds; or, A Lynching at Cripple Creek, directed by Harry Buckwalter, was filmed in the area.